juju/docs/src/en/tools-charm-tools.md

   By default, your new charm is created using the python template.
 Use the `-t TEMPLATE` option to create a charm using a different template, e.g.:

-      juju charm create -t bash my-charm
+      charm create -t bash my-charm

-  To see the list of installed templates use `juju charm create -h`.
+  To see the list of installed templates use `charm create -h`.

-  Depending on the template being used, `juju charm create` may prompt for user input.
+  Depending on the template being used, `harm create` may prompt for user input.
 To suppress prompts and accept all defaults instead, use the `-a` or `--accept-defaults` option.